Cardamom Rose Cake

 Instructions

-- Carefully add dry ingredients to the wet and stir until well combined.
+5. Add dry ingredients to the wet and stir just until combined.
+Scrape batter into the prepared pan and smooth the top.

-- Bake for 40-50 minutes until the top of the cake is golden, the edges pull away from the sides of the pan, and a tester inserted in the center comes out clean.
+6. Bake 40–50 minutes, until golden, edges pull slightly from the pan, and a tester inserted into the center comes out clean.

-- Pour the glaze over the cooled cake and top with chopped pistachio and dried rose petals.
-Slice and Enjoy.
+8. To make the glaze, mix icing sugar with lemon juice until pourable.
+Pour over the cooled cake and top with pistachios and dried rose petals.
+Slice and enjoy.

 Notes